Last updated: November 26, 2021

 He originally named the area Cliff-Brook, a name that is still used for a heritage mansion facing Gordons Bay and the track that connects Gordons Bay with Victory St in Clovelly.

 Gordons bay does have a small strip of sand but it can hardly be called a beach.
-Racks of boats from the local fishing club cover most of it, which kind of makes Gordons Bay feel and look like a quiet fisherman’s village on a remote Greece island.
+Racks of boats from the local fishing club cover most of it, which kind of makes Gordons Bay look and feel like a quiet fisherman’s village on a remote Greek island.

 Gordons Bay Underwater Nature Trail

-Several steel plaques on the way display helpful information about the underwater world.
+Several steel plaques on the trail display helpful information about the underwater world.
 It would take an average diver or snorkeler around 40 minutes to complete this trail.